JHMenegotto/b3archives/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-Download and read files from B3 (Brazil Stock Exchange and Over-the-Counter Market, formerly BM&FBovespa).
+Download and read files from B3 (Brazil Stock Exchange and Over-the-Counter Market).
 You can find more files and their respective layouts in the [B3 website](http://www.b3.com.br/pt_br/market-data-e-indices/servicos-de-dados/market-data/historico/boletins-diarios/pesquisa-por-pregao/layout-dos-arquivos/).

 Installation
 ------------